 What are idiomatic phrases in English grammar?

-This is the first of three lessons about Idiomatic Phrases (Idioms).
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Idiomatic Phrases (Idioms).
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Learn the basics about English idiomatic phrases

 – Study how their figurative nature defines idioms

 – Compare idioms with other types of figurative language, such as metaphors, similes and hyperbole.